hastikm/website-niki/README.md

 ![website pic](./src/assets/images/Screenshot%202025-09-01%20231949.png)

-## ✨ Features (Current & Planned)
+## ✨ Features
-- 🎂 Age Calculator (based on date of birth)
-- 🗓️ Date Converter (Gregorian ↔ Jalali)
-- ⏱️ Timer / Stopwatch
-- 📝 Text Counter (characters & words)
-- ➗ Simple Calculator

-*(More tools will be added in the future!)*
+This is a simple React website showcasing a clean and responsive design.
+- Modern and responsive layout
+- Built with React and Vite
+- Easy to navigate
+- Ready for future enhancements

 ---